Glendale, Arizona Water Quality at a Glance

 Frequently Asked Questions

-Glendale’s tap water meets federal drinking water standards, but there are significant health concerns residents should be aware of.
-The city’s water comes from multiple sources including the Salt River Project, Central Arizona Project, and limited groundwater, all of which undergo treatment processes.
+Glendale’s tap water meets all federal drinking water standards as of 2026, but significant health concerns remain that residents should understand.
+The city draws from multiple sources including the Salt River Project, Central Arizona Project, and limited groundwater, all of which undergo treatment at the Pyramid Peak Water Treatment Plant or via SRP’s system before delivery.

-However, testing reveals extremely high chromium-6 levels (265-320 times above safe levels) and concerning arsenic concentrations.
-While these meet federal compliance standards, they significantly exceed health guidelines established by toxicologists.
-Glendale Water Services conducts continuous monitoring, but residents with health concerns, especially children or pregnant women, should consider home filtration systems.
+However, testing consistently reveals extremely high chromium-6 levels (265–320 times above concentrations considered safe for cancer risk) and concerning arsenic concentrations of 1.6–3.1 ppb.
+While these meet federal compliance thresholds, they significantly exceed health guidelines established by independent toxicologists.
+Residents with health concerns — especially children, pregnant women, or immunocompromised individuals — should consider certified home filtration.
+See our water filter solutions guide for recommended options.

 What are the main water quality concerns in Glendale?

-Glendale faces several significant water quality challenges documented through testing:
+Glendale faces several significant water quality challenges documented through ongoing testing:

-2. Arsenic: Levels of 1.6-3.1 parts per billion from natural geological sources and past industrial activities
+2. Arsenic: Levels of 1.6–3.1 parts per billion from natural geological sources and past industrial activities.
+Linked to cancers of the bladder, lung, and skin with chronic exposure.

-4. Disinfection Byproducts: Haloacetic acids and trihalomethanes formed during water treatment processes
+4. Disinfection Byproducts: Haloacetic acids and trihalomethanes formed during chlorine treatment processes.
+See our Arizona water quality page for broader statewide context.

 Glendale has implemented comprehensive water conservation measures appropriate for Arizona’s desert climate:

-• Rebate Programs: Financial incentives for drought-tolerant landscaping, efficient appliances, and smart irrigation systems
+• Rebate Programmes: Financial incentives for drought-tolerant landscaping, efficient appliances, and smart irrigation systems — supporting Arizona’s long-term water resilience goals

-• Reclaimed Water Systems: Treatment and reuse of wastewater for landscape irrigation and groundwater recharge
+• Reclaimed Water Systems: Treatment and reuse of wastewater for landscape irrigation and groundwater recharge, reducing pressure on potable supplies

-Glendale is investing in infrastructure improvements to address water quality and system reliability:
+Glendale has completed and continues major infrastructure investment to address water quality and system reliability:

-• Systematic replacement of aging water infrastructure, including sewer lines from the 1940s
+• Systematic replacement of ageing distribution infrastructure, including sewer lines dating to the 1940s

 Please read – our information